 1. DANCE TRAINING, CHOREOGRAPHY AND CREATIVE WORKSHOPS

-Using contemporary dance we explore movement and creative expression with groups of young people who are entirely new to dance through to those who are more experienced.
-Crucially, all of our work results in a 'sharing' or performance of work created, with friends and family at the end of the process.
-We are expanding our programme to offer film, photography and other visual art workshops.
+Using contemporary dance we explore movement and creative expression with groups of young people, many of whom are entirely new to dance.
+Crucially, all of our work results in a 'sharing' or performance of work created, with friends, family and community at the end of the process.
+We have expanded our programme to offer photography, film and poetry workshops leading to performances and exhibition.

 2. CREATING NEW WORK FOR PERFORMANCE, STUDY AND EXHIBITION

-In tandem with our teaching we collaborate as a team of UK artists with professional and emerging South African practitioners to create exciting new work exploring cross-cultural narratives for performance in both the UK and South Africa.
+In tandem with our teaching we collaborate as a team of UK artists with professional and emerging South African practitioners to create exciting new work exploring cross-cultural narratives for performance and exhibition in both the UK and South Africa.
 Opportunities are offered for the students involved in step one to observe artists crafting and creating their work.
 This experience provides tangible access to the professional process as well as providing a platform for artists to showcase and share their artform with the wider community.